 CMV Crash Reduction: NMSP-CVEB is continuing to address high crash rate areas.
-For FFY 2017, emphasis was placed on high profile traffic enforcement in high crash areas to achieve an expected goal of a 5% reduction in CMV involved crashes from the 2010 baseline of 613.
-The benchmark target was 495 by October 2017, with a total statewide crash number being 406 as of June 30, 2017 (source - A&I Large Truck and Bus "All Crashes" New Mexico Summary).
-Two high crash quadrants include the petroleum producing areas within New Mexico.
-These petroleum producing areas are known as "The Southeast Quadrant" to include Lea, Eddy, and Chaves Counties and "The Northwest Quadrant" to include McKinley, San Juan, and Sandoval Counties.
+For FFY 2018, emphasis was placed on high profile traffic enforcement in high crash areas to achieve an expected goal of a 5% reduction in CMV involved crashes.
+For FFY 2018, NMSP-CVEB saw an increase of 10% in overall crashes, this is in part due to the influx of oil field commercial traffic.
+The main influx of oil commercial traffic is in the Southeast Quadrant to include Lea, Eddy, and Chaves Counties and The Northwest Quadrant to include McKinley, San Juan, and Sandoval Counties.
 These high crash quadrants encompass predominantly U.S. Highways, County Roadways, Municipal Streets, and many unimproved surface roadways as highway infrastructures.
 The measure of this determination is based on actual high CMV crash rate areas in comparison to the remainder of the State.